Discussion Topics

 Adele Reinhartz (University of Ottawa): The New Testament in/and the Study of Early Judaism

-Hanna Tervanontko (McMaster University): Scripture Divination as an Intuitive and Technical Method
+Hanna Tervanotko (McMaster University): Scripture Divination as an Intuitive and Technical Method

 Session #2 (1:30–3:15 pm): Dead Sea Scrolls